cilium/cilium/Documentation/gettingstarted/encryption-wireguard.rst

 is then used by other nodes to decrypt and encrypt traffic from and to Cilium-managed endpoints running on that node.

+Packets destined to the same node they were sent out of are not encrypted.
+This is an intended behavior as it would not provide any benefits because the raw traffic on the node can be seen.

 The Wireguard tunnel endpoint is exposed on UDP port ``51871`` on each node.
 If you run Cilium in an environment that requires firewall rules to enable connectivity, you will have to ensure that all Cilium cluster nodes can reach